RayZh-hs/neutronic/design/database.md

 At the time being, the databases in the project contain:
 - `level.db` /api/data/level.db: Contains information for all levels in the game.
-- `account.db` /api/data/account.db: Contains information for all registered accounts.

 All databases use SQLite as their engine.
+Player accounts are not stored on the server anymore; they live entirely in the client as a JSON blob inside `localStorage`.

 ## Database Structures